ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 ## Conclusion

 Linux Driver Development for Embedded Processors is a great option for anyone interested in learning how to develop drivers for ARM devices in the modern day.
 The book is particularly useful for those who learn through hands on work.
 The many labs included use real hardware and do a lot to reinforce the current and previous chapters' lessons.
 That said, the book is targeted at an audience with prior experience in programming, electronics, and Linux usage in general.
-If you're completely new to Linux kernel development, I would recommend reading ELDD in parallel to Linux Kernel Development[^6] by Robert Love, the mixture of theory and practical application complement each other nicely.
+If you're completely new to Linux kernel development, I would recommend reading ELDD in parallel to "Linux Kernel Development"[^6] by Robert Love, the mixture of theory and practical application complement each other nicely.

 You can find my ELDD GitHub project with complete source, build instructions, usage, etc. on my GitHub page under [eldd][9].